Early history of the IRT subway: Planning

 The new bill, known as the Rapid Transit Act of 1894, was signed into law on May 22, 1894, creating a new Board of Rapid Transit Railroad Commissioners, which included the Mayor of New York City.
+Its president was business magnate Alexander Ector Orr, who spearheaded the commission's financing and contracts.
 Planning for the system that was built began with this law.
 The act provided that the commission would lay out routes with the consent of property owners and local authorities, either build the system or sell a franchise for its construction, and lease it to a private operating company for fifty years.
 The law made it possible for the city to own the rapid transit system, and therefore borrow money to fund its construction.
 It also expected the new Board to continue the work of the Board of Rapid Transit Commissioners from the 1891 law.

 The subway plans were drawn up by a team of engineers led by William Barclay Parsons, chief engineer of the Rapid Transit Commission.
 It called for a subway line from New York City Hall in lower Manhattan to the Upper West Side, where two branches would lead north into the Bronx.
 As part of the project, Parsons investigated other cities' transit systems to determine features that could be used in the new subway.
 Later in 1894, voters approved by referendum a city policy that future rapid transit lines should be operated by the city instead of franchised to private operators.

 A line through Lafayette Street (then Elm Street) to Union Square was considered, but at first, a more costly route under lower Broadway was adopted.
 A legal battle with property owners along the route led to the courts denying permission to build through Broadway in 1896.
 The Elm Street route was chosen later that year, cutting west to Broadway via 42nd Street.
 This new plan, formally adopted on January 14, 1897, consisted of a line from City Hall north to Kingsbridge and a branch under Lenox Avenue and to Bronx Park, to have four tracks from City Hall to the junction at 103rd Street.
 The "awkward alignment...along Forty-Second Street", as the commission put it, was necessitated by objections to using Broadway south of 34th Street.
 Legal challenges were finally taken care of near the end of 1899.
 Elm Street would be widened and cut through from Centre Street and Duane Street to Lafayette Place to provide a continuous thoroughfare for the subway to run under.